-One of the simplest ways to use up, or even replace, the pudding on Christmas day is to incorporate it into a vanilla flavored ice cream.
+One of the simplest ways to use up, or even replace, the pudding on Christmas day is to incorporate it into vanilla ice cream.
 The Christmas Pudding ice cream can be kept frozen for New Year's Eve to bring a festive flavor to the evening or eat as part of your Boxing Day buffet.
-Even better, this easy recipe works whether you are making your ice cream from scratch or using a shop bought one.
+Even better, this easy recipe works whether you are making your ice cream from scratch or using a shop-bought one.

 If you make your ice cream at home, it is easy to turn this into a super Christmas pudding flavored one by first crumbling up your leftover pudding.
 Take a good handful of the crumble for every 2 cups (500ml) of ice cream and add to the ice cream mixture around 15 minutes before the end of churning.
 Avoid doing it any earlier, as the pudding will dissolve onto the cream rather than staying as a tasty crumb.
 Proceed with the churning, as per your recipe.

 If you are using shop-bought ice cream, take the tub of ice cream from the freezer, tip the contents into a large mixing bowl and break up with a knife to soften, but not melt, the ice cream.
 Stir in the crumbled pudding in the quantities as above, then mix quickly and put the ice cream back into the tub it came from.
 Pop it back into the freezer and get ready to enjoy!
 What could be easier?